lucidrains/coordinate-descent-attention/README.md

     seq_len = 2048,
     dim_head = 64,
     heads = 8,
-    use_coor_descent = True   # set to True to switch from softmax to coordinate descent on qk similarity matrix ).cuda()
+    attn_use_coor_descent = True   # set to True to switch from softmax to coordinate descent on qk similarity matrix ).cuda()

 x = torch.randint(0, 256, (1, 2048)).cuda()